markuspg/batir/README.md

-# Patir
+# Batir

-[patir](http://patir.rubyforge.org) provides code to enable project automation tasks:
+[Batir](https://github.com/markuspg/batir.git) provides code to enable project automation tasks:

  * a logging format for the build-in logger of Ruby
  * a command abstraction with a platform independent implementation for running